 The LGB meets five times a year.

-Following the outcome of the consultation on the proposal to amalgamate Ark Victoria and Ark Chamberlain, Ark will be seeking to make new appointments to the LGB which will include the appointments of staff and parent governors.
+Following the outcome of the consultation the decision was made to amalgamate Ark Victoria and Ark Chamberlain from 1 September 2018.
+Ark will be seeking to make new appointments to the LGB which will include the appointments of staff and parent governors.

 Contacting the Governors

-The Clerk to Governors is Elaine Doyle - firstname.lastname@example.org.
+The Clerk to Governors is Lucy Taylor - firstname.lastname@example.org.
 Governors can be contacted through the clerk.

 For information on the Ark Schools board please visit our Trustees page.

-Gail Peyton - Executive Headteacher, Ark Chamberlain Primary Academy and Ark Victoria Academy
+Gail Peyton - Executive Headteacher, Ark Victoria Academy

 Before retiring, David Gould was Executive Principal of Ark Boulton Academy, which opened in September 2015, and former Principal at Ark St Alban’s Academy, which opened in September 2009.
 He was also Regional Director of Secondary Education for Ark in Birmingham.
 As Principal at Ark St Alban's, David improved student outcomes over 16 years with significant improvements in GCSE results.
 His tireless and focused work resulted in the school being named as one of the country’s best schools on the value-added measure, with pupils making outstanding progress during their time at the Academy.
-He also helped the Academy to build a strong community presence - forging strong links with Birmingham Central Mosque and with the local Sikh and Hindi populations in the community.
+He also helped the Academy to build a strong community presence - forging strong links with Birmingham Central Mosque and with other local religious groups.
 Prior to joining Ark, David was the Head Teacher of St Alban’s CE Specialist Engineering College.
 David was awarded a OBE for services to education in 2017.

 Dave is the Head of Estates and Procurement Management at Ark, and provides a link between the LGB and the Senior Executive Team at Ark.

 Jack Smyth - Teaching and Learning (Primary) Link Governor